marcosortiz/aws-apigw-multi-region/external-api/README.md

-# Amazon API Gateway REST API with HTTP integration
+# Serverless patterns - Multi-Region REST API Failover with Route 53 ARC: Service 1

-The SAM template deploys an Amazon API Gateway REST API endpoint with a simple public HTTP endpoint integration.
+Service1 consists of a regional rest API with a single root path calling a Lambda function.

+This pattern deploys service1 on a primary and secondaty region.
+It will also setup Route53 public failover records and Route 53 ARC routing controls for you.

-Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-rest-api-http-integration](https://serverlessland.com/patterns/apigw-rest-api-http-integration)
+Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.